Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Moduli space of Riemann surfaces: a tale of three volumes

 \end{itemize} The reason why these spaces are isomorphic follows from two classical theorems due to Riemann and Strebel.
 The first, the \emph{uniformization theorem}, asserts that for every complex structure there exists a unique hyperbolic metric with prescribed geodesic boundary lengths.
 The second, \emph{Strebel's theorem}, guarantees that for each complex structure there exists a unique Strebel differential with prescribed residues.

-This combinatorial description of the moduli space is perhaps less familiar in the physics literature.
-The idea that a collection of metrized ribbon graphs can parametrize the entire moduli space relies on a one-to-one correspondence between Riemann surfaces and so-called \emph{Strebel graphs}.
-For each point of the moduli space $\mathcal{M}_{g,n}$ and each vector of positive real numbers $(L_1, \ldots, L_n)$, there exists a unique meromorphic quadratic differential $\phi(z)\,dz \otimes dz$, called the \emph{Strebel differential}, satisfying certain properties; see \cite{Str84, MP98, Muk03}.
+In contrast to the analytic description given by uniformization, Strebel's theorem leads to a purely combinatorial one.
+It identifies each Riemann surface with a metrized ribbon graph, a \emph{Strebel graph}, thereby providing a combinatorial model of the moduli space that is perhaps less familiar in the physics literature.
+For each point of the moduli space $\mathcal{M}_{g,n}$ and each vector of positive real numbers $(L_1, \ldots, L_n)$, there exists a unique meromorphic quadratic differential $\phi(z)\,(dz)^2$, called the \emph{Strebel differential}, satisfying certain properties; see \cite{Str84, MP98, Muk03}.
 Its only singularities are double poles whose residues are the prescribed positive real numbers~$L_i$.
 The Strebel differential foliates the Riemann surface into a family of curves known as horizontal trajectories, shown in red in the central panel of \cref{fig:StrebelCurves}.
 Along these curves, the square root of the differential is purely real.
 In general, the horizontal trajectories form closed concentric loops, whose limit set defines a canonical graph on the surface, the \emph{Strebel graph}, depicted in orange in \cref{fig:StrebelCurves}.
 This graph can be embedded in the surface by replacing each vertex with a small disk and each edge with a thin ribbon, hence the name \emph{ribbon graph}.
 The vertices of this graph correspond to the zeros of the differential, and the valence of each vertex equals the order of the zero plus two; in particular, all vertices are at least trivalent, a property that will play an important role in \cref{subsec:GUE:correl}.

 The differential induces a natural metric on the surface,

 which is flat almost everywhere, except at curvature singularities at the zeros and poles of $\phi$.
 Each edge of the Strebel graph acquires a length $\ell_e$ by integrating the line element along a horizontal trajectory between two zeros, hence the name \emph{metrized ribbon graph}.
 The continuous moduli of the Riemann surface are encoded in these edge lengths $\ell_e$, which provide a combinatorial parametrization of the moduli space $\M_{g,n}$, denoted $\mathcal{M}_{g,n}^{\textup{comb}}(L_1,\ldots,L_n)$.